TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Output: If not serving a higher purpose, maybe taking power from a lower place and entering into a pact with a powerful entity could entice you?
 Input: yes
 Output: Warlocks are eldritch masters who make pacts with otherworldly beings for power.
 I do know a devil who might be interested in your soul.

+## t22
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: yes
+Output: Then we shall begin.
+Steel or magic?
+Input: magic
+Output: Do you like plants and nature?
+Input: no
+Output: Me neither in honesty, but does the sound of playing music to inspire allies and confound foes please your ears?
+Input: no
+Output: The strumming can definitely get irritating.
+Perhaps serving a divine purpose for the good of all would suit youu?
+Input: no
+Output: If not serving a higher purpose, maybe taking power from a lower place and entering into a pact with a powerful entity could entice you?
+Input: no
+Output: Only two more spellcasters left.
+Would you prefer to blast your enemies into dust or just outsmart everyone and make a fool out of your foes, eventually wielding the power of a god?!?! ...
+I may have a bias.